This site requires a more recent version of Adobe Flash Player to function properly.

 - Average Spend per Visit : The Average Spend per Visit, historically has been continuously increasing at a steady pace driven by increases in the menu prices.
 In 2009, it increased at a slow pace compared to 2008 due to the deteriorating economic conditions.
 However, the figure continued to grow steadily and stood at $11.60 in 2013.
 The average check improved significantly in 2014 to $13, due to an increase in menu prices.
 Trefis expects the Average Spend per Visit to increase moderately over the forecast period.
 The commodity prices are on a rise and in case, it increases to $16.5 by 2020, there could be an upside of 15% to the Trefis price estimate for Chipotle stock.
 However, due to intense competition, Chipotle could consider decreasing prices in the future and this would consequently affect the Average Spend per Visit.
-There could be a downside of 10% to Trefis price estimate to Chipotle's stock if the Average Spend per Visit only manages to rise to just $12 by the end of the Trefis forecast period.
+There could be a downside of 13% to Trefis price estimate to Chipotle's stock if the Average Spend per Visit only manages to rise to just $12 by the end of the Trefis forecast period.